Arrears of water and sewerage charges

 It is possible that you may only have arrears of water and sewerage charges because you do not have to pay council tax.
 These can still be collected with a special procedure so should be treated as a priority debt.
 This may be the case if you receive the maximum help for paying council tax through the Council Tax Reduction scheme.

 A local authority can ask the Department for Work and Pensions (DWP) to pay some of your benefit directly to the local authority for council tax arrears and water and sewerage arrears.
-It can do this if you receive Income Support, Jobseeker's Allowance or Employment and Support Allowance.
+It can do this if you receive Universal Credit, Income Support, Jobseeker's Allowance, Employment and Support Allowance or Pension Credit.
 The sum paid to the local authority may be for ongoing costs for water and sewerage as well as arrears.
 The local authority does not have to ask a court for permission to do this.

 If you want to challenge a decision that the DWP has made about a deduction from your benefit for water and sewerage charges you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.